madmann91/bvh/README.md

    prefer `bvh::SweepSahBuilder` for this as, unlike this builder, it does not need to sort references at every step.

-Those algorithms only require a bounding box and center for each primitive.
+Those algorithms only require a bounding box and center for each primitive, except for `bvh::SpatialSplitBvhBuilder`, which needs a way to split individual primitives.

 ### Optimization/Splitting Algorithms